No Mercy (2003): Aftermath

 As a result of losing her match against her father, Stephanie McMahon was forced to resign as SmackDown!
 General Manager.
-On the SmackDown! following No Mercy, Vince McMahon announced Paul Heyman as the new General Manager.
-Heyman booked a Handicap match, in which the Undertaker faced Brock Lesnar and the Big Show.
-Heyman stated that should Undertaker win, he could face anyone he wished at Survivor Series.
-During the match, there were several opportunities in which the Undertaker would have won the match, but Heyman restarted the contest three times.
+On the SmackDown! following No Mercy, Vince McMahon announced Paul Heyman as the new general manager.
+Heyman booked a Handicap match, in which The Undertaker faced Brock Lesnar and the Big Show.
+Heyman stated that should The Undertaker win, he could face anyone he wished at Survivor Series.
+During the match, there were several opportunities in which The Undertaker would have won the match, but Heyman restarted the contest three times.
 The Undertaker did, however, win the contest, and announced he wanted a Buried Alive match against Vince McMahon.
-McMahon would go on to win the match with the aid of the Undertaker's half-brother Kane.
+McMahon would go on to win the match with the aid of The Undertaker's half-brother Kane.

 The feud between Kurt Angle and Cena ended shortly after No Mercy.
 On the November 6 episode of SmackDown!, John Cena was offered an opportunity to become the final member of Team Lesnar for the traditional five-on-five elimination tag match at Survivor Series.
 Cena rejected the offer, however, causing A-Train to turn on him and reveal he was the final member of Team Lesnar.
 The members of Team Angle fought alongside Cena, and the following week on SmackDown, Cena turned into a fan favorite and joined Kurt Angle's Survivor Series team.
 The feud between the Big Show and Eddie Guerrero ended after No Mercy, with Guerrero going on to compete for the WWE Tag Team Championship with Chavo Guerrero.
 Guerrero went on to win a tag team title shot by defeating the Basham Brothers in a Handicap match, but he did not win the title.